Subsession/HttpClient/docs/README.md

 /** @var HttpClient $client */
 $client = HttpClientBuilder::build();

-// Base url will be available for the $client's scope
+// Base url for all requests
 $client->setBaseUrl("https://api.mywebservice.com/");

 // GET Request
 /** @var ResponseInterface $response */
 $response = $client
-    ->setUrl("endpoint1") // NOTE: relative to the base url set above ->get(["param1" => "value"]);
+    ->setUrl("endpoint1") // Relative to the base url ->get(["param1" => "value"]);

 // POST Request with JSON encoded params
 /** @var ResponseInterface $response */
 $response = $client
-    ->setUrl("endpoint1")
-    ->postJson(["param1" => "value"]);
+    ->setUrl("endpoint1") // Relative to the base url ->postJson(["param1" => "value"]);
 ```

+This approach is much more convenient when dealing with multiple requests in the same scope, and it doesn't break the `HttpClientInterface` contract, but autocomplete might fail to recognize the extension methods.